AdobeDocs/commerce-php/src/pages/developer/security/mass-assignment.md

 ---
-group: php-developer-guide
+title: Mass Assignment | Commerce PHP Extensions
-title: Mass assignment
+description: Prevent Adobe Commerce and Magento Open Source components from allowing bad actors to override user-editable properties with arbitrary values in HTTP requests.
 ---

-Mass Assignment is a type of attack in which a client inserts or updates data that either should not be available to the user, or should require additional authorization.
+# Mass assignment

-Example:
+Mass assignment is a type of attack in which a client inserts or updates data that either should not be available to the user, or should require additional authorization.

-You have an endpoint or a page where users can edit their own personal information.
-The user table in your DB contains the following columns:
+For example, you have an endpoint or a page where users can edit their personal information.
+The user table in your database contains the following columns:

 *  `id`
 *  `first_name`